A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 In terms of the quantity, QFT was employed in 29 papers, showing its dominance over the other types of quantum programs.
 This is because QFT not only serves as a key subroutine in famous quantum algorithms, like Shor's Algorithm and Quantum Phase Estimation, but also manifests the quantum-specific characteristics in the output state, such as quantum superposition and relative phases.
 The three programs following QFT are based on typical quantum algorithms as well, i.e., Grover Search, Quantum Phase Estimation, and Bernstein-Vazirani Algorithm.
-The broad inclusion of the three algorithms is likely tied to their practical usage for solving particular computational problems and the potential to demonstrate quantum advantages.
+The broad inclusion of the three algorithms is likely tied to their usage for solving particular computational problems and the potential to demonstrate quantum advantages.
 For example, Grover Search offers a quadratic speedup for searching an unstructured database in comparison to its classical counterpart.
+Meanwhile, such algorithms are usually used in canonical textbooks for the pedagogical purpose of QC, but some struggle to reflect the complex real-world quantum software systems applicable in the NISQ era, like the Bernstein-Vazirani Algorithm, which is merely designed for an artificial mathematical problem.
+In the context of benchmark selection, this implies an underlying bias between evaluation in academic research and application in industrial showcases.
+The resultant threat to the external validity of empirical studies cannot be effectively mitigated by blindly increasing the number of programs.

 Besides, we discovered that some primary studies accounted for quantum subroutines just for the preparation of exemplary quantum states, including the cat state, Bell state, and graph state.
 Apart from those, two ans\"atze for quantum machine learning, i.e., Quantum Generative Adversarial Network and Quantum Neural Network, were tested similarly to other quantum algorithms and subroutines.
 However, these studies examined whether the fixed ans\"atze obey the assumed expected states instead of testing the performance of models trained by the corresponding quantum algorithms.